The Great Game 🎲 Fallar Discordia

 Cagnazzo couldn’t bear the footnotes, and forced his eyes to the top of the screen.

 Cagnazzo was beside himself with glee.
-This was the information he needed to infiltrate the Blue Dream Alliance, the coalition of six universes dominated by the Vicinese Federation.
+This was the information he needed to get around the Dolcezza universe cluster, which was the main extensions of Vicinese power.

 Cagnazzo had spent centuries trying to measure this trajectory.
 200 years ago he built a death laboratory on the planet of Tarry Doom (also called Tarry Dot).
 His hope was that by triggering a series of mass extinctions, he might detect a stronger and more accurate trajectory signal.
 From there, he hoped to capture the energy of this signal, and direct it where he pleased.
 Yet his lab was blown up by what he called the enemies of science.
 These were the same idiots who were obsessed with Earth and its potential to be a Gateway to Heaven.
 These Idiots pointed out that Earth was, as primitive Earthlings once said, at the centre of the universe.
 Yet these idiots were as clueless as the primitives who once insisted that the Earth was flat.

 Of course Earth was at the spatial centre of the universe.
 Yet for how long?
-The Vicinese planted their Soul Star in the centre, yet the Fallarians created their own Black Star, the densest black hole in the cosmos — a stellar counterpart indeed!
+The Vicinese planted their Soul Star in the centre, yet the Fallarians created their own Black Star, the densest black hole in the cosmos.
 For centuries Cagnazzo had been working on a technology that could magnify the Black Star’s density.
 In Time, he hoped to see the Star become so dense that the other twelve universes of the Kraslika would revolve around the Black Pulse.

 He saw the Kraslika twirling like a fiery comet with the Black Star at its centre, rocketing through outer space to who knows where.
 At the dusty tail of this whipping fireball was the Vicinese Federation, flailing and flying apart into the dark embers of the cosmos.
 Or, better yet, the Vicinese and all their poetic nonsense would be flung off the Congo-line of burning universes and crash into some dense field of intergalactic tar.
 Reduced to the scattered nothings of the comet’s tail, the Vicinese would land in an inky Cloud of Unknowing.
 They would spend decades, perhaps centuries in this backwater of science and superstition, where the gentlemen wore black stockings and looked up into the sky to see if there could possibly be life beyond their tiny planet.